 Here is a close-up shot of the wire hoop earring.
 There are a few different sizes of hoops in the package.
 I used the smallest ones.
 They are very thin and easy to bend.

-2. Repeat for all your eggs.
+Repeat adding the wire for all your eggs.
 They should look like this.

-How to Wash The Easter Egg Trimmed Cloth After Use
+How to Wash The Easter Egg Trimmed Tablecloth After Use

 If you like to set a colorful Easter dining table, you may also like to add these cute free printable Easter Bunny Napkin Rings to the table.